Polyrock (album)

 Polyrock is Polyrock's eponymous debut album.
-It was first released in 1980 on LP on RCA Records.
+It was released in 1980 on LP on RCA Records.
 A CD version was not available until 2007, when it was reissued on Wounded Bird Records.

+Critical reception

+Chuck Pratt of the Chicago Sun Times in a 4/5 stars review, wrote "This is art music that's also dance music, strange yet familiar rock 'n' roll.
+The band could be compared to Brian Eno, Robert Fripp or the Talking Heads, but it imitates none of those artists.
+Polyrock makes an original sound, a provocative and impressive one."

+Robert Christgau of the Village Voice in a B review noted "crescendo techniques developed by, that's right, the Feelies--who could have used some coproduction themselves."

-It was included at number 76 on Fact magazine's list of "The 100 Best Albums of the 1980s".
+The album was later ranked at number 76 on Fact magazine's list of "The 100 Best Albums of the 1980s".

 Track listing

 All tracks written by Bill and Tom Robertson.